 Yes, it is generally safe for alcoholics to eat dishes prepared with wine.
 The alcohol content in these dishes is significantly reduced during the cooking process.
 However, it is important for alcoholics in recovery to exercise caution and consult with a healthcare professional if they are concerned about the potential triggers or effects of consuming such dishes.

-See also How to cook long grain brown rice in instant pot
+See also How to cook with millet

 Are there any risks for alcoholics when consuming food cooked with wine?